-- a) the draft schedule is to be forwarded to the EADC for approval at least 6 months prior to the event - b) qualifying performances are to be determined by the EADC - c) if FEI Pony tests are included they are restricted to the FEI Pony Rider ages 12 to 16 - d) two places in each competition (excluding Freestyles) are reserved for the highest qualified combinations from each state - e) judges must be at least C level and approval of the EADC is required if the use of lower level judges is proposed - f) a minimum of 2 accredited judges is required for each EA competition - g) a minimum of 3 judges is required for FEI level competitions - h) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury - i) the competitors' state of origin must be included in the programme and draw - j) all ponies must hold current EA registration and must provide an EA approved height certificate on request - k) the highest level test at each level is compulsory - I) competitions may be run in divisions. - m) a Chief Steward must be appointed from the current FEI accredited or National Stewards list. (rule 6.1 for role, rule 7.9 for payment of out of pocket expenses)
+- a) the draft schedule is to be forwarded to the EADC for approval at least 6 months prior to the event - b) qualifying performances are to be determined by the EADC - c) if FEI Pony tests are included they are restricted to the FEI Pony Rider ages 12 to 16 - d) two places in each competition (excluding Freestyles) are reserved for the highest qualified combinations from each state - e) judges must be at least C level and approval of the EADC is required if the use of lower level judges is proposed - f) a minimum of 2 accredited judges is required for each EA competition - g) a minimum of 3 judges is required for FEI level competitions - h) a minimum of 2 interstate (from different states) A or B level accredited judges must be on the Ground Jury - i) the competitors' state of origin must be included in the programme and draw - j) all ponies must hold current EA registration and must provide an EA approved height certificate on as part of the conditions of entry - k) the highest level test at each level is compulsory - I) competitions may be run in divisions. - m) a Chief Steward must be appointed from the current FEI accredited or National Stewards list. (rule 6.1 for role, rule 7.9 for payment of out of pocket expenses) - n) measuring services must be provided to ensure all exhibits have the opportunity to be measured prior to the event

-10.11.3 Australian Amateur Owner Rider (AAOR) Dressage Championships
+10.13.3 Australian Amateur Owner Rider (AAOR) Dressage Championships